giffordlabcvr/DIGS-for-EVEs/README.md

           Version of the catalog.

           - `input/`
-            Contains files used as input for the genome screen used to generate the catalog.
+            Contains files used as input for the in silico genome screening process used to generate the catalog.

           - `output/`
             Contains the results and summary of the genome screen.